pawannk/git_lesson/Readme.md

-This repository contains the files used for git lesson.
+This repository contains the files used for git lesson

+The following are the changes done and being tracked.